Skip to main content

 TNVR Services and Cost

-TNVR services are scheduled one day each month.
+TNVR services are scheduled by the EHS Pet Wellness Clinic.
 Pre-approved cats with an appointment must be dropped off in the morning, on the scheduled day, and picked up the same day.
 At their appointment, cats are spayed or neutered, vaccinated for rabies, and ear-tipped to identify them as sterilized.
-We reserve the right to refuse services, at the discretion of our veterinarian, for cats that are ill, non-feral, or do not meet the qualifications for this service.
+We reserve the right to refuse services, at the discretion of our veterinarian, for cats that are ill, non-feral, or are unable to be handled.

 Cats will be able to be returned the same day and caregivers must return cats to their home—their colony—outdoors, immediately unless otherwise directed by our veterinarian.